imagingbook/imagingbook-maven-demo-project/README.md

 1. a plugin for testing the `imagingbook` installation,
 2. a plugin that implements the Canny edge detector on color and grayscale images.

-In addition, the project imports the plugins package `imagingbook_plugins_tools` as a Maven dependency (specified in `pom.xml`).
+In addition, the project imports the plugins package `plugins_tools` as a Maven dependency (specified in `pom.xml`).
-The associated JAR file is placed inside the `ImageJ/plugins` directory.
+The associated JAR file is placed in the `ImageJ/plugins` directory.